zentrocdot/Bash/README.md

 # Bash

 > This repository is a collection of helpful bash scripts.
+I assume Debian, Ubuntu or Mint as the operating system.